lsav/lise.me/_posts/2018-11-12-questions-for-the-interviewer.md

 - What's your code review process like?
 How long does a ticket usually spend in active review?
 Can you show me an example of a ticket that is being argued over?
 What do people tend to argue about?
 - Who tests?
 How do they test?
 What type of tests?
 - What's your strategy for managing technical debt?
+- Do you have deadlines?
+How do you set deadlines?
+Have you ever missed a deadline?
+What happened / what would happen?

 For these questions, there's no specific answer I'm looking for.
 I mostly want to see that my potential future manager recognises that grooming tickets is a non-trivial job, that individual engineers' interests don't always align with what's best for the company and balancing the two is necessary, etc.